epicstorm137/enpc/README.md

 Epicstorm's NPC Addon

 Features:
-- Customise NPCs with any lua string
+- Customise NPCs with any lua string and customise the header and model with "enpc_edit"
-- Change NPC header Text and Model
-- Change NPC model
 - Save NPCs in data folder with "enpc_save" or clicking the UI button
 - Show all npcs on the map with "enpc_show"